-Staff are screened at the beginning of their shift for signs and symptoms, including having their temperature taken.
+Staff are screened at the beginning of their shift for signs and symptoms, including having their temperature taken, of COVID19.
 Any staff member that develops signs or symptoms during their shift immediately stops patient care and leaves the facility.
-In addition, center is universally testing the staff everyother week.
-See attachment 2 for complete guide on testing intervals.
+In addition, center is universally testing the staff weekly until they receive two weeks of house wide negative tests.
+Once two house wide negative testing weeks, center will move to testing frequency of 1-4 weeks based of prevelance in the community.
+All staff are asked not to work if they are sick.
+See Attachment 2 for complete guide on testing intervals.